maudlin/mindmeld/README.md

 - **Initial Positioning**: Revised the initial positioning logic to set the canvas in the correct centered position from the start.
 - **Continuous Monitoring**: Implemented a system to monitor the canvas position for a period after initial load, helping to catch any delayed positioning changes.

-## Key Improvements

-- **Enhanced User Experience**: Users can create connections more intuitively with dynamic and visually guided connecting points.
-- **Improved Accuracy**: The application automatically selects the optimal connection points, ensuring connections are drawn cleanly and efficiently.
-- **Bug Fixes**: Addressed and fixed various bugs related to note movement and connection handling, ensuring smoother interactions and more reliable functionality.
-- **Enhanced Logging**: Improved logging for better debugging and issue tracking.
-- **Refined Handling of Transforms and Positioning**: Improved control over element positioning and scaling for better user experience.

 ## Installation

 ### Prerequisites